 In the 8 years I worked for True I have:

 - Had the lead in research & development, introducing many cool open source projects into the company and streamlining the development process by use of Git, frameworks, tests, CI, rolling deploys, etc.

 - Consulted clients in building large scale fault-tolerant hosting solutions

 - Architected & implemented countless high-availability Linux clusters

 - Designed their cloud offering

 - Been trying to automate virtually every business/tech process within the company

-I joined a student fraternity and got way too distracted to do anything fun with computers.
+Joined a student fraternity and got way too distracted to do anything interesting with computers.

-I got my hands on Visual Basic 6 and wrote a Pacman clone.
-My biggest project was networked software to control school PCs (student login, track/charge prints, limit web & machine access) so they would not have to license Novell, and I got to skip computerclass :)
+Got my hands on Visual Basic 6 and many games such as a Pacman reincarnation.
+My biggest project was networked software to control school PCs (student login, track/charge prints, limit web & machine access) so they would not have to license Novell, and I got to skip computerclass

-I'm not a native English speaker so I apologize for mistakes and would appreciate it if you let me know when you find them!
+Since I'm not a native English speaker I apologize for mistakes and would appreciate it if you let me know when you find them!